MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/management-tools/call-quality-dashboard/cqd-development-samples.md

    a. url (which should be http://[ServerName]/QoEDataService/RunQuery).

    b. data (this is the string representation of the JSON object defined in the 'query' variable).
-Data Service will return the query results as a parameter of the call back function for success.
+Data Service returns the query results as a parameter of the call-back function for success.

    c. type (for QoEDataService, RunQuery only accepts 'POST' requests).